rust-lang/rust/unwinding.md

 Rust's unwinding strategy is not specified to be fundamentally compatible with any other language's unwinding.
 As such, unwinding into Rust from another language, or unwinding into another language from Rust is Undefined Behaviour.
-What you do at that point is up to you, but you must *absolutely* catch any panics at the FFI boundary!
-At best, your application will crash and burn.
+You must *absolutely* catch any panics at the FFI boundary!
+What you do at that point is up to you, but *something* must be done.
+If you fail to do this, at best, your application will crash and burn.
 At worst, your application *won't* crash and burn, and will proceed with completely clobbered state.